Skip to main content

 Although rare, it is also possible for a parent to have primary physical custody without having primary legal custody.
 This unique arrangement happens when the court determines such an arrangement is in the best interests of the child.

-Some factors the courts will consider to determine the best interests of the child include:
+Some factors the courts will consider for the child’s best interests in a custody determination include:

 • The needs of the child (including medical care)